DylanTao/dylantao.github.io/_pages/about.md

 1. **HCI and Design**
 2. **Embodied (semi-)Autonomous Systems in the Wild**
 3. **AI and Mixed Reality for People with Disabilities**
+4. **Human-in-the-loop AI Solutions in Real World**

 More specifically, I am interested in:

 1. Enabling creative professionals 👨‍🎨 to leverage AI tools 🧠 for their design tasks 🖼️, from both Human-Computer Interaction and Computer Graphics perspectives.
 2. Studying how to smoothly incorporate embodied (semi-)autonomous systems 🤖 into people's everyday lives.
 3. Using AI and Mixed Reality to help blind and low-vision individuals live more enjoyable and independent lives 😎.
+4. Monitoring and iteratively improving the deployment of the above mentioned AI solutions in the real world 🌍 to maximize benefits while minimizing harm.

 Additionally, I am open to explore:

-- How we can maximize benefits while minimizing harm when new AI solutions are deployed in the real world.
-  This includes:
-  - Using well-designed metrics to monitor and measure outcomes as vast amounts of information stream in.
-  - Keeping humans in the loop to iteratively improve the process.
-- Providing more customized and effective learning resources and interactions while making them more affordable and accessible to people.
+- Scaling affordable and accessible learning resources for all with customized and engaging interactions enabled by learner-centric generative AI.
-- Creating more inclusive and effective community work support, enabled by the emergence of AI advancements.
+- Creating more inclusive and effective support for community-centered work, enabled by the emergence of AI advancements.

 Currently, I am working on research projects under the guidance of [Prof. Steven Dow](https://spdow.ucsd.edu/) on HCI and [Prof. Tzu-Mao Li](https://cseweb.ucsd.edu/~tzli/) on Graphics.
 During my undergraduate studies, I had the great fortune to work with [Prof. Judith E. Fan](https://profiles.stanford.edu/judith-fan) on Intuitive physics.